 The device not only provides direct therapeutic effect, but also activates the natural defences of the body.
 The effect is achieved through the simulation of reflective zones and acupuncture points on the skin surface.

-Pain relief therapy using physiokey is an extremely effective, non-invasive medical technology, which works by stimulating the body's inherant self-healing mechanisims with minimal, if any, undesirable side effects.
+The aim of PhysioKey Treatment is to provide rapid pain relief and functional improvement, a non invasive medical technology, which works by stimulating the body's inherant self-healing mechanisims with minimal, if any, undesirable side effects.

 Who can be helped with physiokey?